How to Reserve:

 Note that a three-day notice is required to process your order.
 The cost per shirt is 30,000 Lebanese Lira or 20 US Dollars (Euro is not accepted) and we will bring the shirt ready at the start of the tour.
 If your reservation request is for 3 or more tickets, you will need to include the t-shirt purchase in your online payment (see ticket information & reservation procedure above).

 Ticket price is 30,000 lira or 20 US Dollars (Euro is not accepted).
-Each ticket includes a customized walking tour map, and with every ticket purchase a donation is sent to the Samir Kassir Foundation.
+Each ticket includes a customized walking tour map.
+With every ticket purchased, a donation will be sent to the newly started Mohamad Chatah Internship Program at the Grand Serail.

-* You will be requested to purchase all tickets reserved, so please book accordingly.
+You will be requested to purchase all tickets reserved, so please book accordingly.
+We unfortunately do not accept third-party reservations (we ask that guests book their tickets directly).

 Should the tour be canceled from our end due to inclement weather, security concerns or we do not reach the minimum number of participants necessary to conduct the tour, we will refund your payment in full within 1-2 business days.